jimburton/CI505/labs/DEV.md

 CHANGELOG.md  Main.hs  myproject.cabal  Setup.hs
 ```

-Display the contents of the config file with `cat`:
+Display the contents of the config file with `cat`.
+The details may
+vary, but the contents will look something like this:

 ```bash
 myproject$ cat myproject.cabal